speezepearson/speezepearson.github.io/_posts/2016-04-07-unicotastrophes.markdown

 > Joshua Isaac<br/>
 > Homograph Bank security team

+(Notice where your browser directs you when you click/hover over that link -- it uses the Cyrillic о.)

 <br/>

 > hey, check out this google easter egg (had to log in)